 Annette is known as the Yoga Nurse, is a former cover girl and Hollywood actor turned nurse and stress management expert.
 Her programs are endorsed by doctors and nursing organizations, as a safe adjunct therapy to increase quality of life.
 For the past 16 years, she has been educating people around the world to lead more spiritual lifestyles.
 A sought-after coach, trainer, speaker and writer, she has been featured extensively in the media.

 Now a retired law enforcement officer, Michelle began practicing yoga in 2001 while searching for stress relief from her job.
 Yoga inspired her to become a yoga teacher in 2003, studying with Master Purna yoga teacher Aadil Palkhivala as well as Tias Little, Elise Browning Miller, Terry Brown and others.
-She continues her studies and is now an ERYT200/RYT 500, with a wealth of knowledge on safe alignment in asana.
-She has studied yoga therapeutics with Aadil, SATYA (Sensory Awareness Training for Yoga Attunement) with Tias Little and is currently attending East Coast Yoga Therapy program to become a Yoga Therapist.
+She continues her studies and is now a C-IAYT, ERYT200/RYT 500, with a wealth of knowledge on safe alignment in asana, as well as many yoga therapy techniques .
+She is also certified in Somatic Movements, SATYA (Sensory Awareness Training for Yoga Attunement) with Tias Little She has now attained her certification as a Yoga Therapist through East Coast Yoga Therapy’s 4 year program..
 She is known for her sense of humor when presenting, while adapting her classes and workshops to the level of her students and their needs.

 Leilani loves yoga.
 She believes that it has the power to connect us to our inner guide, reveal the truth of who we are, reset our happiness meters, and expand our compassion as we evolve from practicing yoga on the mat to the real beauty of being our practice.